jarm111/aws-cdk-demo/docs/aws-cdk-introduction.md

 ## Basics

-- everything is a construct:
+- Everything is a construct:
   - a single service
   - combination of services composed together
   - stack of constructs
   - app made of stack(s)
-- construct is a cloud component
+- Construct is kinda like a cloud component
 - AWS Construct Library: collection of easy to use constructs representing aws services
 - AWS CDK Command Line Interface (CLI): tool to interact with CDK apps